 - Get out More Seating

 Holiday season means that you’ll probably have a lot more house guests.
 Family may come to visit this time of year, and you might be throwing some dinner parties that are much larger than your typical weeknight meal.
 You’ll need to prepare by getting out the big tables and extra chairs so that everyone fits comfortably.
 And you’ll probably also have to pack up some other things (like smaller tables or plants) so that you have enough room for all of your new seating.

 - Set up for Football Season

 Football season also starts this fall, so if you’re a fan, you might be throwing some impromptu Sunday night parties with a lot of rowdy guests.
-From extra seating, to decorations and food, there are a few steps to take to ensure that you throw the ultimate viewing party.
-See our comprehensive guide here: [LINK TO FOOTBALL VIEWING BLOG POST]
+In order to throw the ultimate viewing party, prepare for extra seating, plenty of decorations, and of course food and drinks!

 - Store Your Lawnmower

 Lawn care can’t be ignored now that it’s getting colder.
 You’ll want to dig up all of your summer plants, and replace them with fall ones.
 But you also should start thinking about storing your lawnmower safely for the winter months.
 Make sure that you run the motor until it is out of gas (or remove the spark plug and drain it), and clean out the air filter before storing it.
 And don’t forget to clean any pieces of leaves you may have picked up out from the undercarriage.

 Which of these fall cleaning ideas will you try?